 - Ryerson University adheres to donation guidelines set by the Canadian Revenue Agency.
 For donations valued at less than $1,000, an internal expert may establish the fair market value.

-- For gifts-in-kind donations valued at more than $1,000, at least one independent appraisal is required.
+- For gifts-in-kind donations valued at more than $1,000, at least one independent external appraisal is required.

 - All donations will adhere to the University administrative policy on Coordination of Donation Appeals and Gift Acceptance Procedure.